 1. The minimum Regulation Capacity of a Generator Asset that is not part of an Electric Storage Facility will be determined based on the Generator Asset’s size and operating characteristics and must be greater than or equal to: (a) 5 MW, and; (b) two times the Generator Asset’s AGC SetPoint Deadband plus 1 MW.

-2. The minimum Regulation Capacity of a Continuous Storage ATRR, a Binary Storage DARD, and a Generator Asset associated with a Binary Storage Facility is 0.1 MW.
+2. The minimum Regulation Capacity of an Alternative Technology Regulation Resource, a Binary Storage DARD, and a Generator Asset associated with a Binary Storage Facility is 0.1 MW.

-3. The minimum Regulation Capacity of a Resource that does not provide Regulation pursuant to subsections (ii)(1) or (ii)(2) of this Section III.14.2(a) is 1 MW after aggregation.
+3.

 Regulation Registration and Technical Requirements.